 iii.
 "The example of the Macedonians is practical proof that true generosity is not the prerogative of those who enjoy an adequacy of means.
 The most genuine liberality is frequently displayed by those who have least to give.
 Christian giving is estimated in terms not of quantity but of sacrifice."
 (Hughes)

 f.
-Not as we hoped: The Macedonian Christians gave far beyond what Paul was hoping for.
+Not as we hoped: The Macedonian Christians gave far beyond what Paul hoped for.
 What made their giving so spectacular?
-It wasn’t the dollar amount.
+It wasn't the dollar amount.
 It was that they first gave themselves to the Lord, and then to us by the will of God.
-Why were the Macedonians were such good examples of giving?
+Why were the Macedonians such good examples of giving?
 Because they first gave themselves to the Lord; then they gave their trust to Paul and the other apostles.